Murringo

 Murringo is a small village in the southwestern slopes of New South Wales, Australia in Hilltops Council.
 It was once better known as Marengo.
+The name is also applied to the surrounding area, for postal and statistical purposes.

 History

 The area now known as Murringo lies on the traditional lands of the Wiradjuri people, close to the boundaries with the lands of the Ngunawal and Gandangara peoples.
 The Ngunawal and Gandangara peoples spoke closely related, if not identical, languages.

 Although the area was outside the Nineteen Counties, within which settler colonisation was allowed, it was settled relatively early, with the Marengo Station run taken up in 1827.
 There were 43 settlers on three properties in the area by 1840, 21 of whom lived at the Marengo Station.

 The village was known originally as Marengo.
 Taking its name from nearby Marengo Station, itself possibly named after the site of the Battle of Marengo, or more likely from a word of Aboriginal origin with its spelling applied by colonial settlers to resemble it.
 Naming a colonial-era landholding after a decisive victory of Napoleon Bonaparte—an enemy of Britain—seems improbable.

 The village was surveyed by colonial surveyor James Larmer in 1849, and he seems to have used the name Murringo.
 It was first proclaimed a village, under that name, in 1850.
 In 1851, Larmer surveyed a road from the new village to Burrangong Station, near modern-day Young.
 The village became an early centre for flour milling and a resting place for teams.

 It seems that the village still was most commonly known as Marengo, until around 1926.
 However, according to the Lands Department, the place name was Murringo, and it was proclaimed a village, for a second time under that name, in March 1885, as a consequence of the Crown Lands Act 1884.
 There is another locality, in the New England region of New South Wales, still known today as Marengo.

 Marengo Post Office opened on 1 January 1857 and was renamed Murringo in 1926.
 The village's public school opened in 1860; it too used the name Marengo, until 1926, when it became Murringo Public School.
 From 1917, there was also a Catholic Convent School at Murringo, operated by the Sisters of Mercy, for which a new school building was erected in 1929.
 The opening of the convent saw an exodus of over half the existing pupils at the public school.
 The convent school closed in 1961.
 It was sold and became a private residence in 1974.